Salvador, Brazil: A complete travel guide with the top things to do

 10) Get to know the region’s markets

-Besides Mercado Modelo, Salvador counts with other markets that offer an explosion of flavors and different options of craftsmanship:
+Besides Mercado Modelo, Salvador has other markets that offer an explosion of flavors and various craftsmanship options:

 Mercado Rio Vermelho

 Recommended for those who are staying in the Rio Vermelho neighborhood.
-The prices are not very advantageous and I particularly did not find anything special.
-But still, this is an option.
+The prices are not very competitive, and I didn’t find anything particularly special.

 Hours: from Monday to Saturday – from 7am to 7pm / Sunday – from 7am to 2pm